Mike Horan (politician): Opposition Leader (2001–03)

 He was replaced as leader by Springborg on 4 February 2003 after he failed to gain ground on Peter Beattie.

 Horan became the first leader of his party who did not become Premier since Ted Maher (served 1936-41 when the party was then called the Country Party).

 Post Leadership (2003–12)

 He became a member of the Liberal National Party of Queensland in 2008 and served in the Queensland Parliament as Shadow Attorney-General, Shadow Minister for Justice and Racing, Shadow Minister for Open Government between 30 September 2008 and 5 April 2009.
 On 6 April 2009, he was appointed to the position of Opposition Whip.

 Horan stood down at the 2012 state election.

 Personal life

 Horan captained the Australian Universities rugby union team, and played for the Parramatta Eels rugby league team in Sydney from 1968 to 1970, before moving to Gympie, Queensland to run a dairy farm.

 Horan is married with two sons and a daughter.
 His son, Tim Horan, is a former Australian rugby union footballer.

+Horan is of Irish descent from County Galway.